Find out more about our very own famous feline!

 - Sadiq Khan, Mayor of London

-Doorkins can be quite elusive but it is not uncommon to see her walk in front of the altar during a service, asleep on the Dean’s stall in the Choir during the day or cat-napping in the Churchyard if the sun is out.
-In the winter months, she likes to stretch out on one of the radiators or snuggle into the hay at the Nativity Crib during Advent and Christmas.
+Doorkins could be quite elusive but it was not uncommon to see her walk in front of the altar during a service, asleep on the Dean’s stall in the Choir during the day or cat-napping in the Churchyard if the sun is out.
+In the winter months, she liked to stretch out on one of the radiators or snuggle into the hay at the Nativity Crib during Advent and Christmas.

-You can follow Doorkins' adventures on Twitter @DoorkinsM
+You can still follow Doorkins' adventures on Twitter @DoorkinsM

 Please visit the Cathedral Shop for our Doorkins Magnificat merchandise – a percentage of the profits generated from sales of these items is used to buy Doorkins gifts, food and treats.